jnewcs/hogar-nazaret/README.md

     - It will do things like adding an empty line to the end of the file or trimming whitespace from the end of a line.

 2. We use Tiny Slider for our Highlight and News carousels: [Link to Github](https://github.com/ganlanyuan/tiny-slider)

+3. To track page views and event funnels, we use [Woopra](https://www.woopra.com).